 Because Bartlesville participates in the National Flood Insurance Program, flood insurance is available to everyone in the city.
 You do not have to live in the floodplain to qualify.
 Contact your local insurance agent or visit the National Flood Insurance Program website for more information.

 Any development activity within the floodplain requires approval of a flood development permit issued by the City’s Engineering Department.
 This requirement is meant to protect your property and that of others by controlling alteration and development in flood prone areas.
 A floodplain development permit will be required for activities such as building or enlarging a structure, placing a manufactured home, mining, dredging, filling, grading, drilling, excavating, landscaping, installing a fence, storing supplies and/or equipment, repairing roads or bridges, placing a fuel storage tank and placing a recreational vehicle.
 In addition to the City’s flood development permit, any proposed work involving a structure must also have an elevation certificate submitted with the floodplain development permit.

 Drainage System Maintenance

 Clear and free-flowing streams and channels are necessary to maintain capacity and allow water to be removed quickly.
 It is illegal to fill, dump or dispose of any material in a ditch, stream or channel.
 This restricts the capacity of the channel and slows the water, thus creating bottlenecks.
 Disposal of grass clippings and other compost material and storage of firewood is also prohibited.
 You may report any violations to either Engineering 918-338-4251 or Code Enforcement 918-338-4244.
-Additional information may be obtained in Chapter 7 of the Bartlesville Municipal Code.
+Additional information concerning drainage obstruction violations may be found in the Bartlesville Municipal Code.
 For additional Stormwater Management Information and ways you can get involved to help protect our local waterways please visit the City’s Stormwater Management Page.
 To report a drainage concern you may complete and submit a DRAINAGE COMPLAINT REPORT FORM.